yagnesh97/facebook-graph-api-automation/README.md

-# Facbook Graph API Automation
+# Facebook Graph API Automation

 This codebase will help you to setup a cron job and automating stuff like posting feed, photo or video on Facebook page.

 ## Getting Started

 Before you get started, you must have a Facebook page, Facebook Developer Account or any hosting service to host your serverless script.
-I'm using AWS Lambda to host my script and to schedule a cron job (invokes lambda function i.e. my script everyday).
+I'm using AWS Lambda to host my script and to schedule a cron job (invokes my script everyday).

 Let's dive into coding part!